Fellowship in Disaster Medicine and Healthcare Emergency Management (DM-HEM)

 The changing landscape of health care has resulted in an increase in the delivery of critical care in the emergency department.
 Although the emergency department length of stay is brief compared with the total length of hospitalization, physiologic determinants of outcome may be established before an ICU admission.
 The BWH fellowship in critical care focuses on the acute care needs of the sickest patients seen in the emergency department.

-The Partners Emergency Department Administration Fellowship, based at both BWH and MGH, prepares residency trained Emergency Medicine specialists to become competent, knowledgeable and effective managers and leaders in the complex task of providing effective and efficient care in Emergency Departments.
+The MGB Emergency Department Administration Fellowship, based at both BWH and MGH, prepares residency-trained Emergency Medicine specialists to become competent, knowledgeable and effective managers and leaders in the complex task of providing effective and efficient care in Emergency Departments.

 Fellowship in Emergency Ultrasound

 MGH and BWH are known as national and international leaders in the field of emergency ultrasound and bedside point-of-care sonography.
-The BWH and MGH programs are regarded as among the country’s most mature fellowship programs in emergency ultrasound.
+The MGB Fellowship in Emergency Ultrasound is regarded as among the country’s most mature fellowship programs in emergency ultrasound.

 Fellowship in Health Policy Research and Translation